2025ad05060-glitch/bank-marketing-ml-assignment-2/README.md

 | Gaussian Naive Bayes | 0.845184 | 0.751441 | 0.370846 | 0.464083 | 0.412259 | 0.327093 |
 | Random Forest | 0.895389 | 0.788788 | 0.637255 | 0.245747 | 0.354707 | 0.351844 |

----

 ## Observations

-The Random Forest Classifier achieved the highest overall Accuracy, AUC and MCC score among the five evaluated models.
+From the results, Random Forest gave the best overall performance among the five models.
+It achieved the highest Accuracy, AUC and MCC score.

-Random Forest achieved:
+The Random Forest results were:

 - Accuracy: 0.895389
 - AUC: 0.788788